radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 -rw-rw-r-- 1 isaac isaac 15M Jul  2 21:42 punc_MTRX1478_R1_.fastq.gz
 -rw-rw-r-- 1 isaac isaac 15M Jul  2 21:42 punc_MUFAL9635_R1_.fastq.gz
 ```

-In this workshop we will be analysing data that has already been demultiplexed
-(i.e. sorted to samples), so you can see one `.gz` file per sample.
-Also, this Anolis
-data has been heavily subsampled and truncated to facilitate reasonable runtimes for this workshop.
-Each sample contains exactly 250,000 reads, and consumes ~15Mb of disk space.
-Real data
-will contain millions of reads/gigabytes of data per sample.
-Also, full datasets
-can take days or even weeks to run, depending on read length, genome size, and
-sequencing effort.

-> **Note on demultiplexing:** More commonly, sequencing facilities will give you one giant `.gz` file that contains all the sequences from your run.
-This situation only slightly modifies step 1, and does not modify further steps, so we will refer you to the [full ipyrad tutorial](http://ipyrad.readthedocs.io/tutorial_intro_cli.html) for guidance in this case.

 # Create a new parameters file